 We’re putting a range of measures in place, including:

 These measures complement hard engineering and flood resilience measures carried out by other agencies and organisations.
 The combined impact of lots of small measures across the catchment could have a significant effect on flood risk.
 We’re keen that these measures don’t adversely affect the farm business and that they improve water quality and habitat.

-As you’ll have seen when you drive along Whinlatter Pass, we’ve been fencing and planting around the area of Blaze Beck (just below Swinside Cottages).
+As you’ll have seen when you drive along Whinlatter Pass, we’ve also fenced and planted around Blaze Beck area, just below Swinside Cottages.
 This is not only to create woodland and scrub habitat (to better connect native woodland amongst the conifer plantations) but also to capture surface water that comes down the surrounding hills.
-We’ve planted about 1000 trees and are leaving the rest to regenerate naturally.
+We’ve planted about 1,000 trees and are leaving the rest to regenerate naturally.

 Woodland along becks is fabulous for birds, and we’ve also seen the flowering plants thrive since the cattle were fenced out – orchids, wild thyme, heath bedstraw, self-heal, heather, bilberry, harebell, tormentil and bird’s foot trefoil.
 These are in flower at different times through the spring and summer, providing a valuable source of nectar for insects.